HealthScreening/Success-Screening-Clone/README.md

 # How to Use

-The assets file is required to make the `page.html` file work.
+The assets folder is required to make the `page.html` file work.
 However, you _can_ download the repo for offline use, as everything is 100% dynamic and controlled by parameters.
 You can download a copy of the repository by clicking [this link](https://github.com/HealthScreening/Success-Screening-Clone/archive/refs/heads/main.zip).